Naman3Dadhich/user-card/README.md

 # user-card
-You can make a card for every user .
+You can make a card for every new user .